 Art and Crafts: Emphasise the process, not the product.
 Don't show a model and ask learners to recreate it.
 Instead, provide open-ended materials and let learners explore.

-Singing and movement build learners' language, memory, coordination, and social skills.
-Songs aid memory; learners recall words in song easier than spoken words.
-(Researchers such as Smith, 2018, and Jones, 2020 support this.)
-Rhythm and melody activate different memory routes.
+Singing and movement build learners' language, memory, coordination and social skills.
+Songs aid memory because rhythm and melody give children repeatable patterns for words and actions.
 For related guidance, see our article on Circle of Friends peer support.

 Creating a Language-Rich Environment